liferay/liferay-docs/develop/tutorials/articles/290-modularity-and-osgi/01-the-benefits-of-modularity.markdown

 ![Figure 2: The speech recognition application can be implemented in a single monolithic code base or in modules, each focused on a particular function.](../../images/modularity-benefits-application-design-example.png)

 Designing the app as a monolith lumps everything together.
-There are no initial boundaries between the application aspects, whereas the modular design distinguishes the aspects.
+There are no initial boundaries between the application's capabilities, whereas the modular design distinguishes the capabilities.

 Developers can create the modules in parallel, each one with its own particular capability.
 Designing applications that comprise modules fosters writing